 Make Your Scholarship Application Count

-— Woodward West in California, Woodward Camp in Pennsylvania and Lake Owen camp in Wisconsin each have their own scholarship application, available online.
+— Woodward West in California and Woodward Camp in Pennsylvania each have their own scholarship application, available online.

 — Be sure to fill out the application in its entirety.
 Applications missing information, including requested letters, will be returned to be completed.

 — Do not include unnecessary materials: photos, videos, etc., will be discarded.
 Scholarship aid is based on financial need only.